Steven Wright (serial killer): Suffolk murders

+Murder of Victoria Hall

+In July 2021 Wright was arrested, at HM Prison Long Lartin, on suspicion of murdering Victoria Hall, a 17-year-old from Trimley St Mary who was murdered on 19 September 1999, on her way home from a nightclub in Felixstowe.
+She was last seen alive in the early hours of the morning and her body was found in Creeting St Peter five days later.
+Subsequent post-mortem examinations showed suffocation as the cause of death.

+Suffolk police reopened their investigation in 2019 after receiving fresh witness information.
+They announced that Wright had been “released under investigation, pending further inquiries”.
+On 7 December 2023, he was rearrested in connection with the murder of Hall, and on 22 May 2024 was charged with her murder, as well as the attempted kidnapping of another woman.
+He appeared via video link from HMP Long Lartin for court hearings in Ipswich on 3 June and 2 September 2024, and at the Old Bailey on 26 February 2025.

+At the Old Bailey on 2 February 2026, Wright pleaded guilty to the kidnap and murder of Hall.
+He also admitted attempting to kidnap another woman, Emily Doherty, in Felixstowe the day before Hall was killed.
+On 6 February, Wright received sentences of 9 and 12 years for the attempted kidnap of Doherty, and the kidnap of Hall.
+He also received another life sentence with a minimum term of 40 years for Hall's murder.

 Possible links to other crimes

-On 3 June 2024 Wright was charged with the murder of 17-year-old school girl Victoria Hall in 1999, after police opened a cold case review.

 Wright is still being investigated in connection with other unsolved murders and disappearances.
 Experts have highlighted how it is unlikely for any serial killer to start killing at such a late stage and that serial killers almost always start killing before their mid 30s; Wright was 48 years old when the 2006 murders were committed.
 This indicates that Wright likely killed before in his life, and psychologists told police after the murders that it was 'highly likely' that he had done so.

 Wright is one of a number of high-profile murderers or sex offenders to have been identified as possible suspects in the Suzy Lamplugh murder case; he had worked with Lamplugh on Queen Elizabeth 2 during the early 1980s.
 Lamplugh went missing in London in July 1986, and was legally declared dead in 1994, but her body has never been found.
 However, the Metropolitan Police have stated that this is not a strong line of enquiry.
 In 2002, the police named John Cannan as the man they believed killed Lamplugh.

 Cleveland Police have not ruled out a link between Wright and the murder of Vicky Glass, a factory worker in Teesside, who vanished from Middlesbrough in September 2000, and whose naked body was later found in a brook on the North York Moors.